brightcove/brightcove-player-sdk-ios-omniture/README.md

 end
 ```

-XCFramework will be installed appending the `/XCFramework` subspec in the pod.
+#### XCFramework example:

-XCFramework example:
+XCFrameworks can be installed by appending the `/XCFramework` subspec to the pod name.

 ```bash
 source 'https://github.com/brightcove/BrightcoveSpecs.git'